alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-NOTE: If you're not familiar with the concept of a <i>guard</i>, I suggest you give this article on [guards and null-safe langauges](/what-is-a-guard) a quick read and then come back.
+If you're not familiar with the concept of a <i>guard</i>, I suggest you give this article on [guards and null-safe langauges](/what-is-a-guard) a quick read and then come back.
 If you are familiar with guards, onwards!

 If no errors is returned, `AuthManager` proceeds to Step 2.

 <h4>Step 2: cache the AuthSession </h4>

 Attempt to cache the AuthSession returned from `RemoteAuthProvider` into the `AuthDataStore`.
-Throw an `AuthError` if a caching error (e.g. seialization) occurs.

 <div class="impl">